-- Our partnership with Tent.org and Refugee Talent Hub enables us to identify job openings with any one of 30 multinational companies.
-Another partner, Edu4u.nl, will post job descriptions online, reaching out to the Netherlands-based community of more than 70,000 refugees.
+- Our partnership with Tent.org and Refugee Talent Hub enables us to identify job opportunities with one of 30 multinational companies.
+Our partner Edu4u will post job descriptions online targeting the Netherlands-based community of refugees.

-- More than 200 applicants are expected to come forward.
-However, many of them lack the required skills, educational background or language proficiency.
-United Way professionals will make a selection of 30 eligible and suitable refugees.
-Our partner Networkpro has agreed to implement the programme for the women among them.
-Refugees who are not selected will be placed on a roster for future employment.
+- From the 200-odd applicants expected to come forward we make a selection of 30 refugees.
+Our partner Netwerkpro will implement the programme for the women among them.
+Those not selected will be placed on a roster for future employment.

-- Laptop computers, which were kindly donated by Lenovo, will be allocated to all selected candidates to enable them to participate in language classes, on-the-job training and cultural awareness training, which will be given online to prevent participants being exposed to the Corona virus.
+- Electronic devices, kindly donated by Lenovo, will enable all selected candidates to participate in language classes, on-the-job training and cultural awareness training, which for the time being will be delivered online.

-- Placement of well-trained candidates with selected partner organizations is the next step.
-The companies that UW-NL has successfully worked with in the past include KPMG, Philips and ABN Amro.
+- Placement of trained candidates with appropriate partner organizations is the next step.

-- To reduce the risk of early dropout, volunteers from donor partners like Lenovo, Total and Principal Financial Services will act as buddies in the early stages of employment.
-These volunteers will be trained by United Way.
+- To reduce the risk of early dropout, UW-NL will train volunteers from donor partners like Lenovo, Total and Principal Financial Services to act as buddies in the early stages of employment.

 - Edu4U fights for equal opportunities in education for newcomers to the Netherlands.
-Its courses can lead to further education or to a job, whatever matches the talent and ambition of the individual student.
-Soon after the Corona crisis hit the Netherlands, Edu4U arranged for all its educational programmes to be delivered online.
+Its training programmes are designed to match the talent and ambition of the individual student.
+For as long as necessary, these programmes will be delivered online

 - Netwerkpro wants to improve the professional position of women, with the emphasis on building and maintaining a personal network.
-To this end, the oganization mobilizes its own network.
-Netwerkpro finds its beneficiaries among single parents, women on welfare and refugees all over the Netherlands.
+The organization finds its beneficiaries among single parents, women on welfare and female refugees all over the Netherlands.

-- Refugee Talent Hub (RTH) takes as its starting point the fact that refugees and employers often struggle to find one another, even though refugees could fill a gap in the labour market.
-Additionally, a diverse staff and management lead to successful organizations.
-Many refugees don’t have a social network in their host countries yet, and many employers don’t know how to get in touch with refugees.
-RTH is an initiative for and by employers and public organizations in the Netherlands.
-It works nationwide, based on the demand of employers.
+- Refugee Talent Hub (RTH) takes as its starting point the fact that refugees and employers often struggle to find one another, even though refugees may be well placed to fill a gap in the labour market.
+RTH is an initiative for and by employers and public bodies throughout the Netherlands.

-- The Tent Partnership for Refugees supports refugees by focussing on the private sector.
-It works with businesses to develop and implement concrete commitments to support refugees, especially by hiring them, integrating them into supply chains, supporting refugee entrepreneurs and delivering services to them.
-The Tent Partnership believes these steps are good for refugees, good for the communities hosting them, and good for business.
+- The Tent Partnership supports refugees by focussing on the private sector.
+It works with businesses to develop and implement concrete commitments to hire refugees, integrate them into supply chains, aid refugee entrepreneurs and deliver services to them.